Dynamics-of-Neural-Systems-Lab/Generative-modelling-reading-group/README.md

 # Generative-modelling-reading-group

-Reading group dedicated to understanding the fundamental advances in generative modelling, identifying connections and new research directions.
+Reading group dedicated to learning theoretical and practical foundations of GenAI, allowing us to integrate it with own research

 **When:** Wednesdays at 11 am.

 **When:** AI Institute meeting room.

-**Zoom link** (only if you really cannot make it in person): [https://mit.zoom.us/j/97422870792](https://mit.zoom.us/j/97422870792).
+**Zoom link** Deprecated, planned to be cancelled, (only if you really cannot make it in person): [https://mit.zoom.us/j/97422870792](https://mit.zoom.us/j/97422870792).

-**Recording:** generally not recorded, but please ask the next presenter to record if you cannot make it.
+**Recording:** Deprecated, planned to be cancelled, generally not recorded, ask the next presenter to record if you really cannot make it.

-**Important:** Zoom link and recording should not be a regular excuse not to attend.
+**Important:** Zoom link and recording should not be a regular excuse not to attend, and will soon become impossible.

+(Exceptional permission to use zoom can be made for very long-term attendants)

 ## Rules and guidelines